Tracey Adams: 1987 incident

 Adams testified in April 1987 in San Fernando Municipal Court in a case of two men charged with felony pandering in the production of sex videotapes.
 Adams and five other performers, among them Stacey Donovan and Steve Drake, testified that they were paid to go to a Sand Canyon home on June 18, 1986, and perform sex acts before cameras.
 Adams said she was paid to perform but not paid to have sex.
 The performers were hired by Cinderella Distributors, run by Charles Brickman and Thomas Ingalls.
 Adams and the other performers testified that Ingalls was the cameraman during the shooting session, and that they were paid in cash after the session.
 They said their daily pay ranged from $300 for Drake to $1,000 for Donovan.
 The felony pandering charges were later dropped against Brickman, who pleaded no contest and agreed to testify against Ingalls.
 He had faced a sentence of between 3 and 13 years in prison.

 Personal life

-According to a 1991 article in the Los Angeles Times:
+A 1991 article in the Los Angeles Times described Adams' off-screen life:

-Although she is free-thinking, Adams is anything but the free-spirited sexual athlete her fans like to imagine.
-She worries about crime and overpopulation and drinks two vodkas medicinally each night to help her sleep.
-She sponsors two poverty-stricken children in foreign countries.
-Her rented bungalow in West Los Angeles might be the home of any anxious, PBS-watching, middle-level executive except for the catalog of her sex tapes hidden behind a wood plank on an upper shelf in a back room.